untitaker/rust-atomicwrites/README.md

 `AllowOverwrite`, `rename` is used.
 For `DisallowOverwrite`, `link + unlink` is used instead to raise errors when the target path already exists.

+This is mostly a port of the same-named [Python package](https://github.com/untitaker/python-atomicwrites).

 ## Example

 ```rust